wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ### Overview of the validation process

-When testing an RAG pipeline, I like measuring performance with one or two basic metrics.
-The LLM's final answer should make sense using as much content from the source documents as possible.
+When testing an RAG pipeline, I like measuring performance with one or two metrics that matter the most to me.
+For example, I think it's important that the LLM's final answer usess as much content from the source documents as possible.
 We can measure this using the faithfulness metric.

 The people who made [Ragas][RAGAS_LIBRARY] invented the faithfulness metric.
 It's a model-based metric that measures whether an answer could have come from the information we retrieved from the vector database.
 It's a very interesting approach to validating a RAG system and, luckily, not too hard to implement.